cloudalchemy/ansible-prometheus/README.md

 - Ansible > 2.2
 - go-lang installed on deployer machine (same one where ansible is installed)
-- jmespath on deployer machine
+- jmespath on deployer machine.
+If you are using Ansble from a Python virtualenv, install *jmespath* to the same virtualenv via pip.

 ## Role Variables